RocketManRC/JS8Assistant/README.md

 ALL.TXT and js8call.log files.
 This will only work well if you have not allowed in JS8Call's preferences directed messages without sending call signs.

+To run this utility first make sure you have edited config.js to include your call sign.

-To run this utility use the command line:
+Then use the command line:

 $ node findqsos.js

-You should only really run this once to get started but if you need to run it again you should back up your qso data folder (it's location is printed out on the terminal when you run JS8Assistant).
+You should only really run this once to get started but if you need to run it again you should back up your qsodata folder (it's location is printed out on the terminal when you run JS8Assistant).